JakefromSparr/Nous/logs/improvements.md

 - Fixed syntax error in State and skipped Playwright downloads for smoother CI
 - Improved mobile layout with media query and dynamic transition radius; detached welcome key listeners so arrows no longer scroll mid-game.

+- Refactored fate system into new module with schema validation; added UI hooks and tests for dynamic cards.